Ciara Braids Husband Russell Wilson’s Hair For Easter

 “Too much fun!” she posted with a laughing emoji and love heart.

-The post has over 2,800 comments proving how much impact Ciara’s made up salon has.
+The post has over 2,800 comments, proving how much impact Ciara’s made up salon has.

 In 2013, Ciara got engaged to American rapper Future.
 They split in 2014 but did have a son together — Future Zahir Wilburn.
 In 2016, she married Russell Wilson, who is an American football quarterback for the Seattle Seahawks of the National Football League.
 In 2017, they had a daughter — Sienna Princess Wilson.